 Admissions policies and fair access protocol

 We are the admissions authority for all grant maintained schools in Leeds.
-Our admissions policy is available to download in the Documents section.
+Our admissions policies are available to download in the Documents section.
 Some schools including voluntary aided, free schools, academies and trusts are their own admissions authorities and they have their own individual admissions policies.
 You can find these on the individual school's websites or by searching for the relevant school in the related pages section.

 Admission policies must be published by 15 March each year for the admission in September the following year.
 If you have any concerns and wish to make any objection you must do so by the 15 May by email to email@example.com or by post to:

 If you have a child with special educational needs and disability and would like information about them starting secondary school or appealing for a school place please contact the SEND Information Advice Service (formerly know as the Parent Partnership Service) on 0113 395 1200.
 The service is impartial, confidential, free and accessible.

 Fair Access Protocol